Brighton, a city that excites

 Brighton is easily accessible from both campus, London and local airports:

-- Campus to Brighton: nine minutes by train
+- Campus to Brighton: 10 minutes by train

 - Brighton to Gatwick Airport: 30 minutes by train

-- Brighton to central London: one hour by train.
+- Brighton to central London: 1 hour by train.

 Brighton’s famous pebble beach is perfect for meeting up with friends for fish and chips, or enjoying the fresh air and sunshine.
 You can also have a go at different sports, such as volleyball and stand-up paddle boarding.